As part of the Quaker tradition, JRCT is committed to the creation of a world that guarantees equal treatment for all people.

 - work to develop new voices in the human rights and equality sphere and to create connections between human rights and economic justice issues.

-2. Promoting rights and justice for minorities who face the most severe forms of racism and discrimination
+2. Promoting rights and justice for minorities who face the most severe forms of racism

 - monitoring and advocacy for legislation and policies to promote rights for these communities